zephyrproject-rtos/zephyr-testing/.github/ISSUE_TEMPLATE/100_bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve Zephyr
+about: Create a bug report using this template if forms are not working for you.
 title: ''
 labels: bug
 assignees: ''